-With an enormous grow of 52% year-over-year, Google Shopping has become a hot ticket item for any E-Commerce store.
+With an enormous growth of 52% year-on-year, Google Shopping has become a must use for any E-Commerce store.
 It’s time to make sure you’re optimizing your product feed, and getting most out of your data.

-The data feed is the foundation to any great Google Shopping strategy if the data is bad it will end up costing you where it hurts the most…your pocket.
+The data feed is the foundation to any great Google Shopping strategy.
+If the data is bad it will end up costing you.

 This article is for people who already know about feed optimization and would like some high-level tips on how to take their Google Shopping campaign to the next level.